Hello everyone! 🙂

 The performances of the cast are decent in this movie.
 Whilst I got slightly annoyed by Paul Giamatti as Cleveland’s stutters, I found his backstory as a character with his family interesting.
 Bryce Dallas Howard is good, although I wonder why she couldn’t speak openly to tell Cleveland what she wants.

 The cast also includes Bob Balaban as Harry Farber the movie critic; Jeffrey Wright as Mr. Dury, Joey’s father, who loves crossword puzzles; Sarita Choudhury as Anna Ran; Freddy Rodrigeuz as Reggie; Bill Irwin as Mr. Leeds; Jared Harris as Goatie Smoker and Cindy Cheung as Young-Soon Choi.

 The notorious cast member of all is of course director M. Night Shyamalan as Vick Ran.
 I’m not making this up.
 The director of this movie plays the writer of ‘The Cookbook’ book (?!) that Story the water lady meets to give an important message to.
 I don’t know how egotistical you can get with that.

 The film also ends on a rather abrupt note.
 Story the water lady gets taken away by an eagle; everybody including Cleveland looks up into the night sky to see her go and then it stops.
 Even for me, I couldn’t help get a feeling of “Is that it?!”
 I would’ve ended it differently and with more clarity.

 ‘Lady In The Water’ is not a great film.
 But it’s not atrociously bad.
-It’s pretty complex even for a bedtime story Shyamalan intended.
+It’s pretty complex even for a bedtime story that Shyamalan intended.
 But the visual imagery is beautiful and some of the concepts are pretty intriguing.
-I would have written the story differently compared to how Shaymalan had done it.
+I would have written the story differently compared to how Shaymalan did it.